nroduit/nroduit.github.io/content/tutorials/dicom-import.en.md

       * With DICOMWeb nodes: QIDO and WADO-RS for retrieving DICOM files (no other options are required)
     * Retrieve (only with DICOM archive): the protocol to retrieve the images
       * C-MOVE: the classic DIMSE protocol (accepts all sop classes, not recommended for WEB)
-      * C-GET: transfer syntaxes are negotiated by each sop classes according a configuration file
+      * C-GET: transfer syntaxes are negotiated by each sop classes according to a configuration file
       * WADO-URI: required a WADO server (C-Find + WADO retrieve)
     * Calling Node (only with DICOM archive): select the adapted calling DICOM node
     * More options: allows to open the preferences to configure the DICOM nodes